Q: Is chiropractic safe?

 Q: How long will it take to start feeling better?

-A: Obviously everyone is different, and conditions vary (often dramatically) Approximately 20-25% of patients who are adjusted for the first time have remarkable results within 2-5 visits.
-The remaining percentage will see improvement gradually, and go through a predictable course of healing and re-tracing if the condition you are seeking relief from is related to the Vertebral Subluxation Complex.
-Most improvement occurs within 10 to 15 visits at which time the patient is reevaluated and treatment options will be discussed.
-Please note that correcting the vertebral subluxation and reconnecting your body to the source of life, removing nerve system interference, and allowing your innate intelligence to function as it was designed ALWAYS works.
-You will be healthier, more connected to the source of life, and have the best chance of replicating your body in health when you are holding your adjustment, allowing mental impulses to flow freely through the body.
+A: Correcting the vertebral subluxation and reconnecting your body to the source of life, removing nerve system interference, and allowing your innate intelligence to function as it was designed ALWAYS works.
+You will be healthier, more connected to the source of life, and have the best chance of replicating your body in health when you are holding your adjustment, allowing Universal Organization to flow freely through the body.

 Q: Can I get adjusted if I have no pain?

 A: Yes.
-In fact, after almost 30 years in practice a majority of the patients seeking care at our office are here for Dr. Cyriacks to check them for subluxations, and assure that they are holding their correction.
-Our goal is to have you NOT need an adjustment.
-“Holding is Healing.”
+In fact, after over 30 years in practice a majority of the patients seeking care at our office are here for Dr. Cyriacks to check them for subluxations, and remove them when they’re found.
+Most subluxations in the early stages have no signs or symptoms at all.
+It is wise to not allow the life force to be decreased for too long without a correction.

 Q: Is payment due when I am first treated, or do you bill me?